About | The Books | People | Songs | Guest Book | Links

 Many people did some excellent work with Sidplayer, and I especially valued original compositions by people like Harry Bratt and John Mackey, but when it came to pure musical fun, my favorite Sidplayer artist was Stan Halaby.

 I met Stan when he was a student in the music program at a local college.
-Stan now lives in San Antonio, Texas and performs in the Head 'N Out' show band.

 Kent was the force behind the SID Symphony stereo cartridge sold by Dr. Evil Laboratories, which provided an easy way to add a second SID chip to a Commodore 64 for stereo music.